LATEST

 Mattancherry packs more history into a few walkable lanes than almost anywhere else in India.
 This is where the spice trade drew the Portuguese, the Dutch, the Jews, the Gujaratis and the Konkanis, all of whom left something behind, a palace, a synagogue, a temple, a warehouse, a street of trading houses.
 You can see the best of it on foot in a morning, and doing it as a slow, self-guided walk is far better than being hurried through by a rickshaw.
 Here is a route that flows sensibly, roughly from the palace to the waterfront, so you are not doubling back in the heat.

-Start at the Dutch Palace
+What can you see at the Dutch Palace in Mattancherry?

 Begin at the Mattancherry Palace, confusingly known as the Dutch Palace though it was actually built by the Portuguese and later renovated by the Dutch, both as gifts to the Kochi royal family.
 From the outside it is a modest, low building; the treasure is inside.
 Its central rooms hold some of the finest Kerala mural paintings anywhere, dense, glowing depictions of scenes from the Ramayana and Hindu mythology, alongside portraits and palanquins of the old Cochin rajas.
 There is a small entry ticket and photography inside is restricted, so plan to simply look.
 Go early, when it opens, both to beat the heat and to have the mural rooms relatively quiet.
 Note that it is typically closed on Fridays, so time your visit accordingly.